psalaets/ogs-move-timing/README.md

 ### GitHub Pages

+1. Create a GitHub repo for your bookmarklet
+2. In your GitHub repo: Settings => Code and automation => Pages, then
+  - set Source: `Deploy from a branch`
+  - set Branch: `gh-pages` `/ (root)`
-1. Rename github folder: `mv _.github .github`
+3. Rename github folder: `mv _.github .github`
-2. Commit changes
+4. Commit changes
-3. Push changes to a GitHub repo
+5. Push changes to the GitHub repo from step 1

 ### GitLab Pages